Matrix Models and Holography: Mass Deformations of Long Quiver Theories in 5d and 3d: Part II: Matrix models

-has a twofold effect: \begin{itemize} \item[$(i)$] to reduce the number of hypermultiplet modes at each node from $(N_{1,j} + N_{2,j})(F_{1,j} + F_{2,j})$ to $N_{1,j} F_{1,j} + N_{2,j} F_{2,j}$; \item[$(ii)$] to lift the Higgsed W-bosons. \end{itemize} In addition, for a linear quiver, \begin{itemize} \item[$(iii)$] the Higgsing procedure also lifts the bifundamental hypermultiplets of $U(N_{1,j}) \times U(N_{2,j\pm 1})$. \end{itemize} The fields involved in these three effects are massive and decouple in the $\lvert \mu \rvert \to \infty$ limit (that is, at the very end of the RG flow, they become free fields at infinite distance from the interacting IR CFT).
+The fields involved in these three effects are massive and decouple in the $\lvert \mu \rvert \to \infty$ limit (that is, at the very end of the RG flow, they become free fields at infinite distance from the interacting IR CFT).
 Therefore, the correct statement is that, when the mass deformation of interest is turned on, the UV SCFT flows to the pair of factorised SCFTs, stacked with decoupled heavy fields.
 Schematically:

 In conclusion, the holographic central charge is computed in supergravity and only captures the features of the interacting SCFT at the end of the RG flow.
 In contrast, the free energy is computed from a UV perspective.
 In order to compare these two quantities, we must subtract the contributions elucidated in the points $(i)$ to $(iii)$.
 Let $ \mf_{\text{dec.}}$ denote the contributions of fields that decouple at the end of the RG flow, properly defined in Appendix \ref{app:massive}.
 Enforcing the subtraction, hence discarding $ \mf_{\text{dec.}}$, we define the \textit{effective free energy}